the-brigadee/site-capstone/planning/project_plan.md

 5. As a member, I want to be able to leave reviews and comments so that people can improve their recipes.
 6. As a member, I want to be able to delete my account, posts or reviews so that I don’t run into trouble when I make a mistake.
 7. As a member, I want to be able to plan out my meals for the week so I shop for all the ingredients at once.
-8. As a member, I want to be able to track the amount of calories I consumed/exercised so that I have control over my weight and stay healthy.
+8. As a member, I want to be able to follow other users and see the recipes that they created.
 9. As a non-member, I want to be able to register for an user account so I can become a member and unlock more functionality.
 10. As a member, I want to be able to edit my account, posts or reviews so that I don’t run into trouble when I make a mistake.